Opening a restaurant inside a former courthouse is a solid idea.

 And for another, it makes for a stunningly atmospheric setting – as the multi-talented creative team behind Sessions Arts Club is about to prove.

-Set to open in March, SAC is a collaboration between artist Jonny Gent, St. John co-founder Jon Spiteri and architect Russell Potter – meaning that it’s not just likely to be one of the most delicious places to eat, but also pretty beautiful, too.
+Set to open later this year, SAC is a collaboration between artist Jonny Gent, St. John co-founder Jon Spiteri and architect Russell Potter – meaning that it’s not just likely to be one of the most delicious places to eat, but also pretty beautiful, too.
 They’re taking over the former judges’ dining room on the top floor of an 18th century courthouse, offsetting its peeling plaster walls with painstakingly restored original details, from the soaring columns to the arched windows.
 Plus, they’ll be reinstating the roaring log fires for a little added cosiness.

 The idea is to bring good food, wine and art together in one spot – so there’ll be impressive exhibitions throughout the year, and all the staff will apparently carry notebooks to jot down any ideas when creativity strikes.
 You’ll also be able to spot who’s who in the team, as they’ll all be wearing badges saying ‘mixologist’, ‘forager’ and the like.